py-pdf/fpdf2/docs/Templates.md

     * _mandatory_
   * __font__: e.g. "helvetica"
     * _optional_, default: "helvetica"
-	* ignored for non-text elements
-  * __size__: text size in points (int value)
+  * __size__: text size, or line width for line and rect, in points (float value)
     * _optional_, default: 10
-	* ignored for non-text elements
   * __bold, italic, underline__: text style, enabled with True or equivalent value
 	* in csv, only int values, 0 as false, non-0 as true
     * _optional_, default: false
-	* ignored for non-text elements
   * __foreground, background__: text and fill colors, e.g. 0xFFFFFF
     * _optional_, default: 0x000000/0xFFFFFF
   * __align__: text alignment, '__L__': left, '__R__': right, '__C__': center
     * _optional_, default: 'L'
-	* ignored for non-text elements
   * __text__: default string, can be replaced at runtime
     * _optional_, default: empty
-	* ignored for purely graphical element types (lines, boxes, and images)
   * __priority__: Z-order (int value)
     * _optional_, default: 0
   * __multiline__: configure text wrapping
     * in dicts, None for single line, True to for multicells (multiple lines), False trims to exactly fit the space defined
 	* in csv, 0 for single line, >0 for multiple lines, <0 for exact fit
     * _optional_, default: single line
-	* ignored for non-text elements
   * __rotation__: rotate the element in degrees around the top left corner x1/y1 (float)
     * _optional_, default: 0.0 - no rotation

+Fields that are not relevant to a specific element type will be ignored there.

 # How to create a template #